 The Regional Sponsored Migration Scheme visa allows workers to remain in Australia on a permanent basis and work in a regional area.

 Employers can sponsor or nominate workers to stay and work in Australia temporarily between 1 day and four years.
-For you to be eligible for the Temporary Work (Skilled) 457 visa your employer must be approved as a sponsor and nominate your position before working visas are granted.
+For you to be eligible for the Temporary Skills Shortage 482 visa your employer must be approved as a sponsor and nominate your position before a working visa is granted.

 You need to have an appropriate visa to work in Australia’s offshore oil and gas industry.
 This includes work on resource installations and in offshore resource activities on vessels, including those that can be moved as well as those attached to the seabed.
-You require either a 457 Temporary Work (Skilled) visa or a 400 Temporary Work (Short Stay Activity) visa for highly specialised and non-ongoing work to work there.
+You require either a 482 Temporary Skills Shortage Visa or a 400 Temporary Work (Short Stay Activity) visa for highly specialised and non-ongoing work to work there.

 You may apply for a Business Innovation and Investment visa if you wish to own and manage a new or existing business in Australia or to continue a business or investment activity in Australia.
 You must also be nominated by a state or territory government agency and be invited to apply by the Minister.
 If you meet the investment criteria you may be eligible for a permanent resident investment visa (891 visa).
 There are also business talent and state sponsored investor visas for persons who meet certain criteria to establish new or develop existing businesses.